 When visitors enter the temple, they will be impressed by the gilded roof.
 Eight pictures of the Ganesha are carved on the wooden door of Siddhivinayak Temple.
 There is a statue of the Ganesha, flanked by the goddesses Sidi and Lidi, representing the symbol of wealth and prosperity.
 Although sitting in the city area, you may enjoy the peace and divinity in Siddhi Vinayak Temple.

 Saibaba Temple has located about 270 km from Mumbai in India.
 Shirdi is known as the former home of revered spiritual leader Sai Baba, and it is a major pilgrimage site with a beautiful marble statue of Sai Baba, next to his tomb.
+The statue of Saiba is located in an independent building with many seats for pilgrims to rest.
+The closer you get to the statue, the more sacred you feel.
+You can offer flowers to the gods or sit down to meditate and relax.

 Sri Harmandir Sahib temple, known as the Golden Temple, is the holiest shrine of Sikhs.
 Located in Amritsar, India, it is visited by thousands of pilgrims.
-In addition, the establishment of this temple aims to provide a place for believers from all walks of life and religions to worship God on an equal footing.
-Every day, more than 100,000 people come to visit the sacred paradise.
+Founded in 1577 by the fourth Sikh master Guru Ram Das, it is not only a central religious place of the Sikhs but also a symbol of human brotherhood and equality.
+The establishment of this temple aims to provide a place for believers from all walks of life and religions to worship God on an equal footing.

 When you step into Sri Harmandir Sahib, you'll find it has a unique charm with Sikh architecture with the gilded buildings shining.
 And if you observe, you may see several glittering gemstones decorated on Adi Granth's silver canopy.